NLion74/Return-Invidious-Dislikes/README.md

 # Return-Invidious-Dislikes
-An Extension to dislikes and rating for invidious
+An Extension to return dislikes and rating for invidious